Businesses bolster cyberdefenses against new 'WannaCry' ransomware attacks | The Japan Times

 Businesses around the world scrambled on Saturday to prepare for a renewed cyberattack, convinced that a lull in a computer offensive that has stopped car factories, hospitals, schools and other organizations in around 100 countries was only temporary.

-The pace of the attack by a destructive virus dubbed “WannaCry” slowed late on Friday, after the so-called ransomware locked up more than 100,000 computers, demanding owners pay $300 to $600 get their data back.
+The pace of the WannaCry attack slowed late on Friday, after the so-called ransomware locked up more than 100,000 computers, demanding owners pay $300 to $600 get their data back.

 “It’s paused but it’s going to happen again.
 We absolutely anticipate that this will come back,” said Patrick McBride, an executive with cybersecurity firm Claroty.